-To really understand our stubborn attachment to the myth of American Innocence, we must become familiar with our heritage of the paranoid imagination.
-It combines eternal vigilance, literalistic religion and constant anxiety with contempt for the erotic and a highly creative style of sadism.
+To really understand our stubborn and increasingly dangerous attachment to the myth of American Innocence, we must become familiar with our heritage of what I have called the paranoid imagination, which combines eternal vigilance, relentless anxiety and literalistic religion with contempt for the erotic and tolerance for sadistic treatment of the weak or marginalized.
 Why these last two features?
-Because what we will not allow ourselves to desire becomes a vector of judgment, fear and hatred of those whom we perceive as being willing to enact those desires.
+Because what we will not allow ourselves to desire becomes a vector of judgment, fear and hatred of those people and groups whom we perceive as being willing to enact those desires.

 Part Two of this essay is here.